deepinv/deepinv/docs/source/contributing.rst

 The first steps of contributing to any open-source project is the same.
 Follow these `step-by-step instructions on the GitHub website <https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project>`_
 to: fork your own copy of `DeepInverse <https://github.com/deepinv/deepinv>`_, clone it to your computer, create a branch, write code, commit and push your code.
+Make sure you follow the DeepInverse :ref:`style guide <style_guides>`, so that your contribution maintains our high standard of code and docs.

 .. note::
   LLM usage is ok, but for first-time contributors, we request that their contributions are mainly human-written and will not accept PRs generated 100% by AI.
 See our :ref:`LLM policy <llm-policy>`.